Emílio Peixe

-Emílio Manuel Delgado Peixe (born 16 January 1973) is a Portuguese former footballer who played mainly as a defensive midfielder, currently manager of the Kuwait under-23 team.
+Emílio Manuel Delgado Peixe (born 16 January 1973) is a Portuguese former professional footballer who played mainly as a defensive midfielder.
+He is currently manager of the Kuwait national under-23 team.

 A member of the dubbed Golden Generation who hailed from the Portugal youth teams, he was one of the few to have represented all three major clubs in the country, Sporting CP, Porto and Benfica.

 Over the course of 14 seasons, Peixe amassed Primeira Liga totals of 172 games and four goals.
 In 2008, he started working as a manager.

 Playing career

 Born in Nazaré, Peixe emerged from Sporting CP's prolific youth ranks, making his first-team debut shortly after another club great, Luís Figo.
 In the summer of 1991, already firmly established in the starting XI, he was essential in helping the Portuguese under-20s to win the FIFA World Cup in Lisbon, where he also received the Golden Ball.

-After helping Sporting, with Figo, to conquer the 1995 Taça de Portugal, Peixe moved abroad to Sevilla FC, accompanying coach Toni.
-However, grossly unsettled, he left in the immediate winter transfer window, returning to the Lions but never regaining his previous form.
+After helping Sporting, with Figo, to claim the 1995 Taça de Portugal, Peixe moved abroad to Sevilla, accompanying coach Toni.
+However, grossly unsettled, he left in the next winter transfer window, returning to the Lions but never regaining his previous form.

-Peixe then played five seasons at FC Porto, with a six-month loan spell with F.C.
-Alverca in between.
-He retired in June 2004, after unassuming one-season stints with S.L.
-Benfica and U.D.
-Leiria.
+Peixe then played five seasons at Porto, with a six-month loan spell with Alverca in between.
+He retired in June 2004, following unassuming one-season stints with Benfica and União de Leiria.

 Also internationally, Peixe earned 12 caps with the full side, all between 18 and 20 years old.
 He also helped Portugal to a fourth-place finish at the 1996 Summer Olympics.

 Coaching career

-Peixe returned to the national team in 2008, being charged with coaching the under-16s.
-In the following years he worked with several of its youth sides, as both head and assistant manager.
+Peixe returned to the national team in 2008, being put in charge of the under-16s.
+In the following years, he worked with several of its youth sides as both head coach and assistant manager.

-Both Peixe and Rui Bento left the Portuguese Football Federation set-up in August 2022, to take the helm at Kuwait's Olympic and senior teams, respectively.
+Both Peixe and Rui Bento left the Portuguese Football Federation set-up in August 2022 to take the helm at Kuwait's Olympic and senior teams, respectively.